HwWobbe/hello-world/README.md

 <hr>
 <h2> heading test </h2>

-* starting to test a bit of styling for this environment
+* starting to add a bit of styling for this environment
 * ...